 Polyethylene foam, sometimes abbreviated as PE, is a product of the polymerization of ethylene.
 Polyethylene foam is typically fabricated by way of an extrusion process.
-It is closed cell, resilient, durable, and highly rigid.
+It is a closed cell, resilient, durable, and highly rigid.
 It is flexible, light in weight, is resistant to mold, rot, mildew, and bacterial growth.
 As opposed to polyurethane foam, polyethylene foam can be reheated for the purpose of changing its configuration.
 All of these characteristics make polyethylene foam a popular choice for manufacturing a wide variety of products.

 - One part of the fabrication process is cutting.
 Cutting processes involve utilizing water jets, foam cutting blades, heat, and abrasion to cut the foam into a desired configuration.
 One process in particular is foam die cutting.
 The foam is placed into a die cutting machine, and once the foam material is in place, the die cuts the material by pushing through it.
-The material is released, from the machine, and the die cut piece and leftover scraps are removed.
-Die cutting equipment can be purchase to enable businesses to die cut their materials in-house.
+The material is released from the machine, and the die cut piece and leftover scraps are removed.
+Die cutting equipment can be purchased to enable businesses to die cut their materials in-house.
 Otherwise, companies can outsource these processes to a die cutting service.

-Regardless of which foam material is cut and the method of cutting, there are some configurations that have to be formed by joining different pieces and binding them together with the help of adhesives.
+- Regardless of which foam material is cut and the method of cutting, there are some configurations that have to be formed by joining different pieces and binding them together with the help of adhesives.
 In joining together two foam components, both parts are co-sprayed, which causes immediate coagulation.
 This ensures that the coated surfaces can immediately bond, and that the porous surfaces will not be excessively penetrated by the adhesives.
 Water based contact bond adhesive is one type of adhesive that is used extensively in the automotive industry.

-The basic structure of polyethylene foam is a group of ethylene chains that can be created with varying material properties and densities.
+- The basic structure of polyethylene foam is a group of ethylene chains that can be created with varying material properties and densities.
 These chains are connected by weak cell bonds, enabling the foam to be broken apart without much effort.
 The properties of the foam can be changed during the polymerization process with the use of different catalysts.
 The alteration of the foam’s properties make it better suited for certain applications.
 Since polyethylene foam is a non-abrasive material, it is widely used for the packaging and protection of goods during transportation, shipping, and storage.

-In addition to these uses, polyethylene foam can be used for cushions for chairs and furniture.
+- In addition to these uses, polyethylene foam can be used for cushions for chairs and furniture.
 Due to its lightweight and buoyant properties, polyethylene foam can also be used for sports equipment, nautical equipment, and flotation devices.
 The foam is also highly resistant to moisture, and thus mildew, rot, and bacterial growth.
 Because polyethylene foam is highly resistant, the lifespan and reliability of a product can be expanded, and thus the costs of replacement, maintenance, and repair will be reduced.